joinmarket-webui/jamdocs/docs/philosophy/00-motivation.md

 JoinMarket takes a different approach.
 It allows participants to propose collaborative transactions to others, creating an open market of buyers and sellers, which removes the central coordinator from the equation.

+## Tech Fundamentals

+With the motivation and purpose of Jam covered, understanding the fundamentals of bitcoin in general and bitcoin privacy in particular might be useful.

+[:octicons-arrow-right-24: Privacy Fundamentals][fundamentals]

+[fundamentals]: ../privacy/01-fundamentals.md